emacs-mirror/emacs/mps/manual/source/reference/index.rst

     ``arena`` is an arena.

     After this call, ``ld`` encapsulates no dependencies.
 After the call to :c:func:`mps_ld_reset` and prior to any call to :c:func:`mps_ld_add` on ``ld``, :c:func:`mps_ld_isstale` on ``ld``
-    will return false for all addresses.
+    will return false for all arenas.

     :c:func:`mps_ld_reset` is not thread-safe with respect to any other location dependency function.